adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 2. Click the dropdown chevron next to `EdgeTutorialAppStart` to open the directory holding the code files.
 3. Click the `AppDelegate.swift` file.
 4. First update the `ENVIRONMENT_FILE_ID` value to the mobile property ID published in the first section.
+   - See how to get your mobile property ID in the instructions for [getting the mobile property ID](#getting-the-mobile-property-id).

 Inside this file, you will see code blocks for this tutorial that are greyed out, because they are block commented out.
 They are marked by the header and footer:
 `Edge Tutorial - code section (n/m)`